TIMOTHY

 the large sample size of proxy reported data we will explore whether difference

-in proxy reporting varies by age, education, race and possibly other population
+in proxy reporting varies by age, education, race, and possibly other

-sub-groups.
-This research was presented at the 2014 AAPOR conference in Anaheim
+population sub-groups.
+This research was presented at the 2014 AAPOR conference

 “When proxy interviews are